 How to travel between Sado Island and Tokyo

 Sado Island lies about 50 kilometers off the coast of Niigata Prefecture.
-The island can be accessed by ferry via three port towns: Ryotsu is the main port with connections to Niigata City around the year, while the smaller port towns of Ogi and Akadomari have connections to Naoetsu and Teradomari respectively outside of winter.
+The island can be accessed by ferry via two port towns: Ryotsu is the main port with connections to Niigata City around the year, while the smaller port town of Ogi has connections to Naoetsu outside of winter.

 Flights between Niigata and Sado Island were discontinued in spring 2014.

 By ferry from Niigata to Ryotsu

 From Tokyo, take the JR Joetsu Shinkansen to Niigata Station (2 hours, 10,500 yen, covered by Japan Rail Pass).
 Alternatively, daytime and overnight highway buses make the one way trip in about 5.5 hours and for 5,700 yen.
 Discount bus companies, such as Willer Express, have fares from around 3,000 yen.

 From Niigata, Sado Kisen operates car ferries (departures every 3 hours) and high speed jetfoils (departures every 1-2 hours depending on the season) to Ryotsu on Sado Island.
 The one way journey by car ferry takes 2.5 hours and costs 2,380 yen per person and around 17,000 yen for an average sized car.
 By jetfoil it takes one hour and costs 6,390 yen.
 The ferry terminal in Niigata is located next to the Toki Messe complex, a 15 minute bus ride from Niigata Station (210 yen one way).

 By ferry from Naoetsu to Ogi (no service in winter)